Clarendon Street Vets’ advice on post-covid cat obesity & separation anxiety

 We all spent a lot more time at home during the recent lockdown, often doing less and eating more.
 The same has been true for many of our feline friends and for some cats weight gain and separation anxiety could now be an issue.

 You may need to help your cat adjust now that we’re returning to some kind of normality.
-Our nurse Catherine has some advice on post-lockdown cat concerns.
+Our nurse Sarah has some advice on post-lockdown cat concerns.

 Our cats may have enjoyed more time on our laps, sharing the odd snack, but if your cat is overweight, their quality & length of life can suffer.